• Free shipping on all orders

 Image Credit: Alexander Rim, Shutterstock

-The Labrador Retriever is a short-haired dog breed that can get much larger than most breeds on their list.
-They have a dense, hard coat that sheds moderately and needs plenty of brushing, so they may not be as low-maintenance as most short-haired breeds.
+The Labrador Retriever is a short-haired breed that can get much larger than most canines on their list.
+They have a dense coat that sheds moderately and needs weekly brushing,

-This breed comes in black, yellow, or chocolate.
-They have black or brown noses and a broad head.
+Labs can have black, yellow, or chocolate chocolate coats with black or brown noses and a broad head.
 They also have an “otter tail” that helps propel them in the water.
-The Labrador retriever tends to be friendly and high-spirited.
-They’re very loyal and affectionate with their family, though they’re often friendly with strangers, too.
+Labs are friendly, high-spirited, and very loyal to their owners.
+They form strong bonds with their owners but are also friendly with strangers.

 9. Mastiff